Category: Dark London

 -

-Jack the Ripper is one of London’s most infamous serial killer.
+Jack the Ripper is London’s most infamous serial killer.
 Jack the Ripper spread a rein of terror through London’s East End in Victorian London between 1888 and 1891.
-His victims were mostly prostitutes, who had their throats slashed and their bodies mutilated.Although many books have been written on him, nobody knows his true…
+His victims were mostly prostitutes, who had their throats slashed and their bodies mutilated.Although many books have been written on him, nobody knows his true identity.
+All…

 -